Student support

 We have created our new model by integrating ideas from hundreds of students and staff.
 The new model will provide consistent and enhanced support, with staff who are specially trained to support you.

-- Wellbeing Advisers will provide you with support, alongside the University’s wellbeing services such as Student Counselling and the Student Disability Service.
+• Working alongside your Student Adviser, Wellbeing Advisers will provide you with support, as well as the University’s wellbeing services such as Student Counselling and the Student Disability Service.

-- Advisers will provide preventative support for all, with specialist support for more complex needs.
+• Student Advisers will provide preventative support for all, with specialist support where required

-- Your Student Adviser will work with you if you need access to this service.
+• Your Student Adviser will work with you if you need further information or access to other university services.

 Peer Learning and Support